Bidex-03/Bidex-03/README.md

 Aspiring frontend developer
 ---------------------------

 It's not long ago I started my frontend development journey.
-Meanwhile, I dedicated more time to it starting this year(2022).
+Meanwhile, I dedicated more time to it from the middle of the year(2022).
 I've worked more on personal development.
 I've collaborated with a UI/UX designer in order to build myself and have more solid projects.

 *   🌍  I'm based in Oyo State, Nigeria
 *   ✉️  You can contact me at [abdullahqaasim@gmail.com](mailto:abdullahqaasim@gmail.com)